Corinna's Online Guide to Wise Woman Herbal Medicine

 Whether you're purchasing your herbal medicines or making them yourself, stocking your wise woman's herbal medicine chest is an essential step in shifting your reliance to more natural sources.

-Now that you know how to make your own medicines, which are the best to have on hand?
-Here are my top nine favorite first-aid herbs.
+Now that you know how to make your own medicines, let's look at top picks to have on hand.

 Echinacea, Echinacea purpurea/angustifolia, is a popular immune system stimulant and tonic.
 A fresh root tincture or infusion will support people with colds, flus, infections, sore throats or fevers.